nahiyan/darwin/README.md

 FlatBuffers schema files are included in `/extensions/<extension_name>/flatbuffers`, where `<extension_name>` is the name of the extension.
 You can use FlatBuffers schema compiler to compile the schemas.
 Afterwards, place the newly generated files in their respective locations.

 > Note: FlatBuffers isn't used as a library, but as a tool which generates header files.
 The header files are what makes serialization/deserialization of data possible.

+# Web Portal

+Darwin includes a web portal located in `/portal` which can be used to easily manage the extensions, sessions, generations, etc right from the browser.
+The portal also visualizes statistical information related to the population members of each generation.

+You can start the portal by running `php artisan serve` and visiting the address, printed in the console, in your browser.